ShaoqingRen/faster_rcnn/README.md

     - The first run might be slower due to memory load.
     - The running time on K40 of this code is about 220ms/image, 10% more than we reported in the paper.
 This is because of unknown issues when we switch from our older version of Caffe to the newer one.
     - The speed on Titan X is about 2x of on K40.

+### Preparation for Training:
+1. Run fetch_data/fetch_model_ZF.m to download an ImageNet-pre-trained ZF net.
+2. Run fetch_data/fetch_model_VGG16.m to download an ImageNet-pre-trained VGG-16 net.
+3. Download VOC 2007 and 2012 data to ./datasets

+### Training:
+1. Run experiments/script_fast**er**_rcnn_VOC2007_ZF.m to train a model with ZF net.
+It runs four steps as follows:
+    - Train RPN with conv layers tuned; compute RPN results on the train/test sets.
+    - Train Fast R-CNN with conv layers tuned using step-1 RPN proposals; evaluate detection mAP.
+    - Train RPN with conv layers fixed; compute RPN results on the train/test sets.
+    - Train Fast R-CNN with conv layers fixed using step-3 RPN proposals; evaluate detection mAP.
+    - **Note**: the entire training time is ~12 hours on K40.
+2. Run experiments/script_fast**er**_rcnn_VOC2007_VGG16.m to train a model with VGG net.

 ### Downloads